 Science - Forces

-PE is every Monday and Thursday during this half term.
+PE is every Monday during this half term.
 During the current climate, children can wear their PE kits on Mondays to reduce congestion and close proximity in the areas used for changing.
 If possible, please don't wear earrings on PE days.

 Children need to read at least 20 minutes every night.
 Children can read independently, to an adult, or to a sibling.
 Please ensure reading diaries are signed at least three times a week.

-Maths and English homework will be given out on Thursdays, usually via Seesaw.
+Maths and English homework will be given out on Thursdays, usually via Seesaw or paper.
 It is to be completed by Monday evening.
 Children need to be practising times tables regularly at home, they can use TT Rockstars to help.

 Children will be given spellings every Monday for a spelling test on Friday.
-The weekly spelling are also posted on Seesaw.
+The weekly spellings are also posted on Seesaw.
 Please ensure children are practising their spellings at home during the week.